open-contracting/standard/standard/docs/en/02_key_concepts/05_serialization.md

 <div class="include-json" data-src="standard/example/serialization-flat.json"></div>

-would be rendered in a flat format as:
+would be rendered in a flat CSV format as:

 <div class="include-csv" data-src="standard/example/serialization-flat.csv" data-table-class="table table-striped schema-table"></div>

-A set of prototype tools for generating flat OCDS templates are [available on GitHub](https://github.com/open-contracting/flattening-ocds).
+A set of prototype tools for generating flat CSV OCDS templates are [available on GitHub](https://github.com/open-contracting/flattening-ocds).

 ### Simplified single table

 In cases where there are no one-to-many relationships within a release, a release can be represented in a single tabular row and stored as CSV.

 Such cases are likely to be rare.
-Flat data models based upon repeated lines to handle one-to-many relationships should be avoided.
+Flat CSV data models based upon repeated lines to handle one-to-many relationships should be avoided.

 ### Multi-table